 Check the Calculate from NMS option and click on Calculate NMS.
 The user is now transferred to the Set New Measurement Definition window where a sequence can be defined.
 Once the measurement sequence has been defined an Estimated measurement battery usage pr week (%) is calculated and shown in the Set New battery Life window, note that sleep and decay energy use is included in this number.
 Also the Calculated total battery used (%), which is based on the NMS definition times number of weeks, plus the energy used by sleep and decay.
 Now insert for how many weeks the recorder (since produced) has been measuring.
-Each time the number of weeks is changed, the Calculated total battery used(%) is recalculated, note that the Calculated total battery used(%) value will not show a directly weeks energy pr week, as the sleep + delay values must be accounted for.
-14. Group Creating a group is a way to gather multiple measurement sequences which are part of the same research project into one group.
+Each time the number of weeks is changed, the Calculated total battery used(%) is recalculated, note that the Calculated total battery used(%) value will not show a directly weeks \ energy pr week, as the sleep + delay values must be accounted for.
+13.7 RF-Wizard Open the Wizard menu and select RF-Wizard.
+The wizard g oes through all the necessary procedures for starting the Telemetry system (see figure 13.9).

+Figure 13.9 RF-Wizard

+14. Group

+Creating a group is a way to gather multiple measurement sequences which are part of the same research project into one group.
 In a group the user can track when the logger was started, the data retrieved and the data converted/reconverted.
 Groups can be transferred to PatternFinder for further data analysis

-Figure 14.1 Group menu

-New Group

-User Manual

-Select New Group to create a new group.
-Please note that it is also possible to create a

-new group by clicking the New Group button in the group view pane.
+Figure 14.1 Group menu New Group Select New Group to create a new group.
+Please note that it is also possible to create a new group by clicking the New Group button in the group view pane.
 The following window appears:

 Figure 14.2 New Group Name the group and enter a description.
-The group file will be saved under the directory: C:\SeaStar\Groups.
+The group file will be saved under the directory: C:\Mercury\Groups.
 Each group has its own subfolder where data files from each sequence in the group are stored, this way the data can be accessed from PatternFinder and Gná.
 Open Group Select Open Group to open the Group directory.
 It is also possible to open the directory by clicking the Open Group button in the group view pane.
 Once a group has been selected the group view pane appears: